Why Use Reflections to Write A Web Framework

 The Second Way

-The second way is just get the query string in to handler’s code.
+The second way is just get the query string into handler’s code.
 For example:

 void handler(context) {